Babe Ruth's 1930 letter to contest winner sells for $7,499

 One of the countless money-making endeavors Walsh assisted Ruth with over their long working relationship was a column in newspapers such as the New York Evening Journal, which was written by Walsh’s writer Ford Frick, who would later become the commissioner of baseball.

-RR Auctions will sell a letter written by Ruth to a contest winner in 1930 announcing he would be on the “staff” of the New York Evening Journal, writing two columns each week.
+RR Auctions sold a letter written by Ruth to a contest winner in 1930 for $7,499 this week.
+In the letter, Ruth announced he would be on the “staff” of the New York Evening Journal, writing two columns each week.

 “This looks like a big year in baseball,” Ruth writes in the letter, dated three days prior to the opening day of the 1930 season, in which Ruth would hit 49 home runs, bat .359 and collect 153 RBIs.